sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/reference/query_proxy.rst

   - ``execute`` method - no need to call the ``getQuery()`` method
   - add sort by and sort order options
-  - add preselect id query on left join query, so a limit query will be only apply on the left statement and not on the full select statement.
-This simulate the original Doctrine 1 behavior.
+  - add preselect id query on left join query, so a limit query will be only applied on the left statement and not on the full select statement.
+This simulates the original Doctrine 1 behavior.

 .. code-block:: php